openshift-labs/tcw/workshop/2-kube-basics/2k8sapply.md

 `kubectl run -i -t --rm jumpod --restart=Never --image=quay.io/mhausenblas/jump:v0.1 -- sh`{{execute}}

-Now you should be in the `jumppod`, that is inside the cluster, and can `curl` the services like so:
+Now you should be in the `jumpod`, that is inside the cluster, and can `curl` the services like so:

 `curl stock-gen:9999/stockdata`{{execute}}